Vaccinating can be a lifesaving procedure, but it is a medical intervention that is not without risks.

 There are no vaccine risks to nursing cats and dogs, so vaccination is recommended.
 Kittens and puppies can receive their first subcutaneous vaccines at 4-6 weeks of age and there is no risk to the babies when nursing moms are vaccinated.

 In most cases, vaccinating injured animals is the suggested course of action, especially if the injury is not severe.
-The ASPCA's Spindel points out that when making difficult vaccination decisions, it's best to consult the veterinarian your shelter works with "and consider the overall benefit and risk to each individual animal as well as the shelter population as a whole."
+When making difficult vaccination decisions, it's best to consult the veterinarian your shelter works with and consider the overall benefit and risk to each individual animal as well as the shelter population as a whole.